 Upon adoption of the Monterey Agreement in 1997, the District obtained a 6.67% interest in Kern Water Bank Authority (KWBA) by reducing the District's annual entitlement water from 158,000 acre-feet to 155,000 acre-feet.
 The District is able to store water at the KWBA in wet years and draw water in dry years.
 The District's investment in Kern Water Bank Authority is accounted for using the equity method.
 Under this method, the District recognizes its share of KWBA's accrual basis income or loss.
-The District's equity in income from this investment for the years ended December 31, 2016 and 2015 was \$129,531 and \$444,744, respectively.
+The District's equity in income from this investment for the years ended December 31, 2017 and 2016 was \$476,792 and \$129,531, respectively.
 The earnings from this investment are included in equity in income (loss) from investments on the combined statements of revenues and expenses.

-Investment in Semitropic-Rosamond Water Bank Authority:
+Investment in Southern California Water Bank Authority:

-On July 28, 2008, the District entered into a Joint Powers Agreement with Valley Mutual Water Company, LLC, and Rosamond Community Service District to create Semitropic-Rosamond Water Bank Authority (SRWBA).
+On July 28, 2008, the District entered into a Joint Powers Agreement with Valley Mutual Water Company, LLC and Rosamond Community Service District to create Semitropic-Rosamond Water Bank Authority.
+During 2017, the name of the Authority was changed to Southern California Water Bank Authority ("SCWBA").

-Initially, SRWBA was to consist of a "First Priority Right" to the following interests in the District's Stored Water Recovery Unit (SWRU) banking project that will provide: (1) 33,333 AF/year of SWRU Delivery Capacity, (2) 300,000 AF of SWRU Storage Capacity, and (3) 100,000 AF/year of SWRU Recovery and Return Capacity, together with rights to certain unused capacities in the SWRU and other elements of the Semitropic Water Bank, and the following rights in the Antelope Valley Water Bank (AVWB): (1) 100,000 AF/year of AVWB Delivery Capacity, (2) 500,000 AF of AVWB Storage Capacity, and (3) 100,000 AF/year of AVWB Recovery and Return Capacity.
-As part of the agreement, the District recorded an investment in the amount of \$20,000,000, which represents the District's equity ownership in SWRBA.
+Initially, SCWBA was to consist of a "First Priority Right" to the following interests in the District's Stored Water Recovery Unit (SWRU) banking project that will provide: (1) 33,333 AF/year of SWRU Delivery Capacity, (2) 300,000 AF of SWRU Storage Capacity, and (3) 100,000 AF/year of SWRU Recovery and Return Capacity, together with rights to certain unused capacities in the SWRU and other elements of the Semitropic Water Bank, and the following rights in the Antelope Valley Water Bank (AVWB): (1) 100,000 AF/year of AVWB Delivery Capacity, (2) 500,000 AF of AVWB Storage Capacity, and (3) 100,000 AF/year of AVWB Recovery and Return Capacity.
+As part of the agreement, the District recorded an investment in the amount of \$20,000,000, which represented the District's equity ownership in SCWBA.

-In 2012, the SRWBA joint powers agreement was amended which essentially bifurcated the two water bank operations and defined which assets and liabilities of SRWBA were owned and to be maintained by each member.
+In 2012, the SCWBA joint powers agreement was amended which essentially bifurcated the two water bank operations and defined which assets and liabilities of SCWBA were owned and to be maintained by each member.
 In addition, beginning in 2013, all revenues and expenses would be allocated to each member on an agreed upon methodology in lieu of allocating the change in net position based on the membership interest.

-The District's investment in SRWBA is accounted for using the equity method.
+The District's investment in SCWBA is accounted for using the equity method.
 Under this method, the District recognizes its share of SRWBA's accrual basis income or loss.
-The District's equity in income (loss) from this investment for the years ended December 31, 2016 and 2015 was \$199,154 and \$(875,546), respectively.
+The District's equity in income (loss) from this investment for the years ended December 31, 2017 and 2016 was \$(899,091) and \$199,154 respectively.
 The earnings from this investment are included in equity in income (loss) from investments on the combined statements of revenue and expenses.